mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Server.md

 Status: 403 Forbidden
 ```

-### Clear server status
+### Clear server state

 ```
 POST /v1/servers/:name/clear
 ```

 The _:name_ in the URI must map to a server name with all whitespace replaced
 with hyphens.
-This endpoint requires that the `status` parameter is passed with
+This endpoint requires that the `state` parameter is passed with
 the request.
-The value of `status` must be one of the values defined in the
+The value of `state` must be one of the values defined in the
 _set_ endpoint documentation.

 #### Response